peterdalle/comparefiles/README.md

 The program calculates a MD5 hash for each file.
 Files that have an identical hash are then presented on the screen.

-Note: the program is very slow for a large number of files (due to `n * n` lookups).
+Note: the program is very slow when there is a large number of files (due to `n * n` lookups).

 ## Usage